aelena/writings/notes-vogel-aws24.md

-### My notes on Werner Vogel's AWS Reinvent Keynote
+### My notes on Werner Vogels' AWS Reinvent Keynote
 Werner's keynote is one of the events of the year for me.
 These are key points and ideas that I took from [this year's keynote](https://www.youtube.com/watch?v=aim5x73crbM).
 As usual, there is no shortage of interesting ideas, which some could seem obvious in retrospect.
 I allow myself the temerity to add some commentary on some of the ideas.

 ## Key Idea: Simplexity